Thursday, June 1, 2023

 This can easily be accomplished if you find a backup provider that can customize where your data is stored.
 Whether you have your own containers already or need someone to manage what data can be stored where, a backup provider that offers compliant data protection should have capabilities that meet your needs.

-For those who already have storage they like, such as Amazon S3, Dropbox, or your own Blob Storage, you can bring your own storage and still benefit from AvePoint’s expertise.
+For those who already have the storage they like, such as Amazon S3, Dropbox, or your own Blob Storage, you can bring your own storage and still benefit from AvePoint’s expertise.

 2. Retaining Only What You Need

-Some regulations dictate a certain timeframe that you can hold on to data.
-For example, one of the seven principles of GDPR is storage limitations, stating you should only hold on to personal data “for as long as you need it.”
+But not all regulations are the same.
+As opposed to FINRA, one of the seven principles of GDPR is storage limitations, stating you should only hold on to personal data “for as long as you need it.”
 This means you must delete a customer’s credit card or social security number after using it for its intended purpose.

 On the surface, this may seem like an easy, manual process, but it can get difficult quickly as you scale your operations and processes become more complex.
 What’s more, you need to not only sponge that information from your production org, but also from any backups or sandboxes; if you’re performing multiple backups a day, this can get out of control quickly.

 The best solution is to invest in a backup provider that automates data cleanup.
-For example, AvePoint Cloud Backup has an entire module dedicated to data cleanup.
+For example, AvePoint Cloud Backup for Salesforce® has an entire module dedicated to data cleanup.
 Within the solution, you can identify what pieces in the record you want to cleanse – such as a customer’s address – and then apply it against the records and the backup sets, ensuring you are purging data from both the production org and backups.
 The solution also allows you to run reports as a reassurance that the information is deleted, validating the fact that your org is compliant.

 This can be helpful in other situations as well, such as if other regulations like the Right to be Forgotten apply to you, as this also requires you to have a method to delete personal information if requested.